 Need to know

-- The highest rates for high-interest savings accounts are currently only 1.5%
+- The highest rates for high interest savings accounts are currently only 1%

-- Online banks are ahead of the pack with interest rates, with smaller banks and Westpac, ANZ, CBA and NAB trailing behind
+- Online banks and smaller banks are ahead of the pack with interest rates, with Westpac, ANZ, CBA and NAB trailing behind

-There's nothing "high" anymore about the interest rates on high-interest savings accounts.
-They are down in line with record low cash rates (or the official interest rate set by the RBA – now at 0.25%).
+There's nothing "high" anymore about the interest rates on high interest savings accounts.
+They're down in line with record low cash rates (or the official interest rate set by the RBA – now at 0.1%).
 So where can you find value for your hard-earned cash?

-The big banks – CBA, Westpac, ANZ and NAB – offer rates around 0.8% on their bonus saver accounts.
+The big banks – CBA, Westpac, ANZ and NAB – offer rates o 0.3% to 0.4% ;on their bonus saver accounts.
 Apart from the low rates the catch is: